I want you to live your most fulfilling life. To feel relaxed, strong, and supported as you grow.

 Group facilitation is an important part of the work I do.
 I’ve held experiential trainings and process groups for a number of organizations.
 Since 2004 I've been facilitating therapeutic men’s circles to build the psychological, emotional, and relational health of men.
-I facilitate/present for organizational groups on the psychology of embodied leadership, mindful relationship, and conversational skills.
+I facilitate/present for organizational groups on the psychology of embodied leadership and mindful relationship.

 10 Things to Know